Sheraton Huzhou Hot Spring Resort

-The Sheraton Huzhou Hot Spring Resort (浙江湖州喜来登温泉度假酒店 (Zhèjiāng húzhōu xǐláidēng wēnquán dùjià jiǔdiàn)), also known as the "Horseshoe Hotel" or "Doughnut Hotel" due to its unique torus shape, is a luxurious hotel and resort situated in Huzhou, China.
-This 27-story structure is positioned on Lake Tai, between Nanjing and Shanghai.
-The resort, rated 4½ stars, boasts 321 rooms, 37 villas, 40 suites, a presidential suite, parking facilities, a fitness and wellness center, four restaurants, a café, a children's pool, and rooms with terraces.
-The visionary architect Yansong Ma conceived the design, which was brought to life by the Shanghai Feizhou Group.
-As a franchise of Sheraton Hotels and Resorts, the hotel was completed in 2013 and achieved 3rd place in the Emporis Skyscraper Awards for its exceptional design and functionality among newly completed skyscrapers that year.
+Sheraton Huzhou Hot Spring Resort (浙江湖州喜来登温泉度假酒店) is a luxury hotel and resort located in Huzhou, China.
+It has been nicknamed the "Horseshoe Hotel" and "Doughnut Hotel" due to its Torus geometrical shape.
+The horseshoe-shaped hotel, 10-story structure lies on Lake Tai between Nanjing and Shanghai.
+The 4½-star resort has 321 rooms, 37 villas, 40 suites, a presidential suite, parking facilities, fitness & wellness center, four restaurants, a café, a children's pool, and rooms with terraces.
+The design was conceived by architect Yansong Ma and constructed by the Shanghai Feizhou Group.
+It is a franchise of Sheraton Hotels and Resorts.

+Completed in 2013, the building was awarded 3rd place from the Emporis Skyscraper Awards, siting it as the third best "new skyscraper for design and functionality" completed that year.